The Beginning (Red Dwarf): Plot

 Inspired, Rimmer decides to play the message on the holo-lamp so that he can prove to himself he doesn't care what his father thinks.
 However, the message gives him a shocking revelation – Rimmer's father isn't his biological father.
 His real father is the family gardener, "Dungo".
 Although shaken by this news, Rimmer manages to turn it around in his favour.
 He reckons his real father, a humble gardener, would have been proud of his accomplishments (i.e.: second technician in the JMC, senior officer of a mining ship, and he "doesn't smell of manure").
 With his new-found confidence, he comes up with a plan of action.
 At first, the others dismiss his plan as being "crap" and put it to a vote.
 With all three voting against it, Rimmer almost votes with them, but remembering how his father humiliated him in school, he stands by his decision, and in a rare show of bravery, he tells his crew-mates that they can do this.
 Rousing them together, they all agree and fly Blue Midget out of the asteroid belt.

 Immediately surrounded from all sides by all four of the Simulant ships, Rimmer opens communication with Zlurg and Wednesday, offering surrender.
 The Simulants are amused by this proposal, and fire missiles inward at Blue Midget from all four directions.
 After giving them a chance to call off their attack, Rimmer gives the order and Lister promptly uses the Molecular Destabilizer to destabilize Blue Midgets bulkheads, allowing the missiles to pass harmlessly through the cockpit and continue straight into all four Simulant ships, destroying them.
 Pleased with his heroics and content with his new humble background, Rimmer gives the following order: "Kryten – set a course for Red Dwarf!
 The slime's coming home!", a direct reference to the final line of the very first episode (titled "The End"): "Holly, plot a course for Fiji!
 Look out, Earth, the slime's coming home!".

-In a post-credit sequence, the crew return to their mothership, and they are annoyed to find Hogey still there.
+In a post-credit sequence, the crew return to their mothership as Rimmer remarks he saved the crew again just like he did from the ship-eating microbe in "Only the Good..."
+But before Lister can describe what actually happened, they are interrupted and dismayed to find Hogey still on the ship.

-An indication is also given that Rimmer was the one who saved them from the ship-eating microbe in "Only the Good...", although the conversation is interrupted before exact details are given and Lister insists the incident was a fluke for which Rimmer simply took credit.